 Supertone Radio Company was in Bristol, RI.
-Very nicely made set and the only example I have ever seen.
-It has one Thorandson audio transformer and one unknown stage.
+A very nicely made set and the only example I have ever seen.
+It has one Thorandson audio transformer and one unknown stage transformer.
 Spring mounted sockets.
 Very high quality all around.

 Finally some more information on this one and it was right under my nose!

 I believe that the G. P. L are the initials of Granville P Lindley.
 The connection was discovered in this bankruptcy announcment for a Bristol Rhode Island radio dealer.